What's In A Name?

 Fishman

-According to The Dictionary of Jewish Surnames from the Russian Empire reference earlier, Fishman, not surprisingly, has obvious roots:
+According to A Dictionary of Jewish Surnames from the Russian Empire referenced earlier, Fishman, not surprisingly, has obvious roots:

 Fishman (common in Mozyr', Rovno, Kremenets, Starokonst., Soroki, Khotin, Akkerman, Tarashcha) O: see Fish (fishmonger, fisherman).